Listen to(private link - out March 24th 2023)

-In the Spring of 2018, he signs with the German label Motor Musik and the French label Yokanta, distributing Solitudes in Germany, Austria, Switzerland, France and Belgium.
-Soon after, he participated in the Printemps de Bourges, toured as the support act for American artist Ben Folds in more than a dozen cities across Europe, and performed in London’s Meltdown Festival at the invitation of Robert Smith, singer of The Cure.
+In the Spring of 2018, a deluxe version was introduced in Germany, Austria, Switzerland, France and Belgium through deals with German label Motor Musik and French label Yotanka.
+Soon after, Matt participated in the Printemps de Bourges, toured in over a dozen cities across Europe as the support act for American artist Ben Folds, and performed in London’s Meltdown Festival at the invitation of Robert Smith, singer of The Cure.

-After returning to North America, Matt appears at Bonnaroo Music & Arts Festival, at the Festival d’été de Québec (where he earned its prix Espoir), at the Regina, Ottawa and Winnipeg folk festivals, and at Osheaga Festival in Montreal.
-Following a series of concerts in the eastern United States in 2018, Matt crosses the Atlantic once more as the opening act for Swiss artist Sophie Hunger on a leg of her European tour, before returning to close the Solitudes tour in Montreal at the Corona Theater.
+After returning to North America, Matt appeared at Bonnaroo, at the Festival d’été de Québec (where he won its Prestigious Espoir Prize), at the Regina, Ottawa and Winnipeg Folk Festivals, and at Osheaga in Montreal.
+Following a series of concerts in the eastern United States in 2018, Matt crossed the Atlantic once more as the opening act for Swiss artist Sophie Hunger on a leg of her European tour, before returning to end the Solitudes tour in Montreal at a sold-out Corona Theater.

-Early in 2019, Matt opened for singer-songwriter Dan Magnan in eastern Canada, a last waltz before retreating to the woods for two months in Banff, Alberta, to devote himself to writing songs for his next album.
-In July, Matt momentarily paused his retreat to present the closing event of the Montreal International Jazz Festival, a memorable evening for both the artist and his audience.
-The following day, La Presse writes: “Holubowski touched us with grace, sincerity and sensitivity.
-He also has a charisma which cannot be glossed over, it was so captivating”.
+Early in 2019, Matt opened for singer-songwriter Dan Magnan in eastern Canada, a last waltz before retreating to the woods in Banff, Alberta, to devote himself to writing songs for his next album.
+In July, Matt momentarily paused his retreat to present the closing event of the Montreal International Jazz Festival in front of 25 000 people.